 Only they communicate by sign language, as any noise at all brings forth terrifying monsters.

-We don’t know much more about John Krasinski’s directorial debut, which must be super-annoying for the 800+ people who have already visited my trailer page and article about A Quiet Place, no doubt expecting a site called Caution Spoilers to have some spoilers about it.
+We don’t know much more about John Krasinski’s directorial debut, which must be super-annoying for the thousands of people who have already visited my trailer pages and articles about A Quiet Place, no doubt expecting a site called Caution Spoilers to have some spoilers about it.
 Sorry!

 It comes out in April though, so not too long to wait.